FjallInvestmentResearch/EQKDocs/docs/source/feed.rst

 :code:`get_price(str: symbol)`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Downloads and returns the current price as a float
+Downloads and returns the current price as a float.

 .. code-block::